knat/Metah/Docs/W/Main.md

 ;
 ```

 A `state-machine-statement` must have at least one common node and one final node.
 Every node is identified by a unique label.
-If a state-machine declares a `goto-clause`(it must reference to a common node), the execution is transfered to that common node, otherwise the first declared common node.
+If a state-machine declares a `goto-clause`(it must reference a common node), the execution is transfered to that common node, otherwise the first declared common node.
 After the execution enters a node, the `entry-clause`(if any) is executed.
 The `state-machine-statement-transition` transfers the execution to another node(maybe self node).
 A transition without the `trigger-clause` is like it has a fictional trigger which ends immediately.
 All the triggers of the common node are exectuted in parallel.
 After one trigger ends(other triggers are NOT canceled), the `condition-clause`(s) of the trigger are evaluated in the declared order.
 A transition body without the `condition-clause` is like it has a fictional condition which always returns true.
 If the condition is evaluated to true, the `exit-clause`(if any) is executed and the corresponding `action-clause`(if any) is executed and the the execution is transfered to the node specified by the corresponding `goto-clause`(other running triggers are canceled).
 If the condition is evaluated to false, the next condition is evaluated.
 If all the conditions are evaluated to false, that trigger is exectuted again.
 After a final node ends, the state-machine ends.
 Besides SecondLook.mw, here is another example:

 ```C#
 activity DelayEx(int Seconds) as int